Learning on manifolds without manifold learning: Introduction

-We digress here to point out a few other reasons why approximation theory plays only a peripheral role in machine learning.
-Many papers on function approximation by shallow or deep networks ignore the fact that the approximation needs to be constructed from the data; e.g. the dimension independent bounds are typically derived using probabilistic arguments resulting in estimates which could be misleading.
-In particular, in \cite{mhaskar2020dimension, sphrelu}, we have shown that drastically different estimates are obtained for approximation by ReLU networks for the \textbf{same class of functions} depending on whether the networks are constructed from the data or not.
-Another reason is that we do not typically know whether the assumptions involved on $f$ in approximation theory bounds are satisfied in practice, or whether the number of parameters is the right criterion to look at in the first place.
+Since the problem is fundamentally one of function approximation, it is natural to question whether one could use a new paradigm where the approximation is constructed directly from the data, and the error on the data not yet seen can be estimated directly as well.
+So far, approximation theory has played only a marginal role in machine learning.
+There are several reasons for this. \begin{enumerate} \item Many papers on function approximation by shallow or deep networks ignore the fact that the approximation needs to be constructed from the data.
+For example, the dimension independent bounds are typically derived using probabilistic arguments resulting in estimates which could be misleading.
+Particularly, we have shown in \cite{mhaskar2020dimension, sphrelu} that drastically different estimates are obtained for approximation by ReLU networks for the \textbf{same class of functions} depending on whether the networks are constructed from the data or not. \item We do not typically know whether the assumptions on the target function involved in the approximation theory bounds are satisfied in practice, or whether the number of parameters is the right criterion to look at in the first place.
+For example, when one considers approximation by radial basis function (RBF) networks, it is observed in many papers (e.g., \cite{eignet}) that the minimal separation among the centers is the right criterion rather than the number of parameters.
+It is shown that if one measures the degree of approximation in terms of the minimal separation, then one can determine the smoothness of the underlying target function by examining the rate at which the degrees of approximation converge to $0$. \item Most of the approximation theory literature focuses on the question of estimating the difference between $f$ and $G(\bs\theta,\circ)$ in various norms and conditions on $f$, where the support of the marginal distribution $\nu$ is assumed to be a known domain, such as a torus, a cube, the whole Euclidean space, a hypersphere (simply referred to as a sphere in the remainder of this paper), etc.; equivalently, one assumes that the data points $y_j$ are ``dense'' on such a domain.
+This creates a gap between theory, where the domain of $\nu$ is known, and practice, where it is not.
+One consequence of approximating, say on a cube, is the curse of dimensionality.
+That is, if the dimension of the input data is $Q$, then the number of components in the parameter vector $\bs\theta$ to achieve an accuracy of $\epsilon$ will be $\Omega(\epsilon^{-Q})$. \end{enumerate}